PREMISE:

 FINAL ROUND ("The Wager of Death"):

-(NOTE: In the event of a tie, a tiebreaker question is asked of the contestants, w/the player who buzzes in first given a choice to answer it him/herself or make his/her opponent do so.
-However, if a player buzzes in before the entire question is completed, s/he must answer based on only the info read up to that point, while if s/he opts to pass, the opponent gets to hear the entire question before answering; in any event, if the answering player is correct, s/he is declared the winner, otherwise the game goes to the opponent)
+(NOTE: In the event of a tie, a tiebreaker question is asked of the contestants, w/the player who buzzes in first given a choice to answer it themself or make their opponent do so.
+However, if a player buzzes in before the entire question is completed, they must answer based on only the info read up to that point, while if they opt to pass, the opponent gets to hear the entire question before answering; in any event, if the answering player is correct, they are declared the winner, otherwise the game goes to the opponent)

 NOTES: